 Beyond the courtroom, Alex taught as a sessional instructor at the University of Alberta for over three decades, introducing hundreds of law students to the criminal law.
 He presented numerous lectures to conferences of lawyers, judges, and police officers across Canada.
 His counsel was regularly sought by other lawyers, who deeply valued his sage advice when confronted with a challenging legal or ethical problem.

-In recognition of his contributions to the profession and the public, Alex received many appointments and honours over his lifetime: He was appointed Queen’s Counsel in 1992.
+In recognition of his contributions to the profession and the public, Alex received many appointments and honours over his lifetime: He was appointed King’s Counsel in 1992.
 In 1993, he was appointed a member of the American College of Trial Lawyers.
 In 1998, he was elected Chair of the Criminal Law section of the Uniform Law Conference of Canada.
 In 2011, he delivered the Bernard Cohn Lecture in Criminal Law at the University of Windsor.
 In 2013, he received the Distinguished Service Award from the Law Society of Alberta.
 That same year, he was awarded the Harradence Prize from the Criminal Trial Lawyers’ Association of Alberta, in recognition of his enormous contributions to the practice of criminal law in Alberta.
-Finally, in 2014, the sessional teaching award at the University of Alberta Faculty of Law was named after himself and Peter Royal QC, in recognition of their many years of service to the Faculty.
+Finally, in 2014, the sessional teaching award at the University of Alberta Faculty of Law was named after himself and Peter Royal KC, in recognition of their many years of service to the Faculty.

 Alex passed away in June 2015.
 He is deeply missed by those who had the honour to work with him and learn from him.
 The firm he founded, Pringle Chivers Sparks Teskey, continues to carry on his tradition of zealous, ethical advocacy on behalf of the accused.